Carina-P/ms3-best-books/README.md

 # ![](https://github.com/Carina-P/ms3-best-books/blob/master/static/favicon/favicon.ico?raw=true)      Best Books

-This is the site where you get inspired and find new books to read.
+This is the site where you get inspired and find new books to read and/or buy.
 You will find descriptions of different books and also reviews with other readers best tips.
 You are also welcome to add your own reviews and tips.